pavan64pavan/useful_tools/csv_table_gen/README.md

 **Recommendations**

 * Please process files less than 1 GB.
 * Ensure that the table does not exist already in the Database.
 * If you want to append data to an existing table, please get in touch with me on my email pavan64pavan@gmail.com

+**Suggestions & Feedback**

+* Please email me on pavan64pavan@gmail.com with the keyword CSV_Table_Gen in the Subject line.